 The Motor Vehicle Safety Whistleblower Act (signed into law by President Obama in December 2015 as part of the FAST Act) authorized the Department of Transportation to issue rewards up to 30% of monetary sanctions collected from information provided by eligible employees of auto manufacturers, part suppliers and car dealers.

-Eric L. Young: A whistleblower attorney that has represented dozens of insiders reporting corporate misconduct to the U.S. Government.
+Eric L. Young: A whistleblower attorney that has represented a significant number of insiders reporting corporate misconduct to the U.S. Government.

 The Highlights of the NHTSA Whistleblower Program

 When is the program coming?
-The legislation explicitly requires the Secretary of the Department of Transportation to issue regulations implementing the whistleblower law within 18 months of its adoption.
-That puts the deadline a few months into 2017.
-For comparison purposes, the SEC and CFTC were accepting tips provided pursuant to the terms of the Dodd-Frank Act a year after it was signed into law.
+The legislation explicitly required the Secretary of the Department of Transportation to issue regulations implementing the whistleblower law within 18 months of its adoption.
+That put the deadline a few months into 2017.
+No regulations have been issued so far, but the NHTSA is accepting tips from whistleblowers pursuant to the mandate of the law.

 Limited to Industry Insiders: You must be working as an employee or contractor of a motor vehicle manufacturer, parts supplier or dealership.
 Basically, this means that you work for an auto company (like GM), a manufacturer of motor vehicle equipment (think Takata), or a dealer (auto sales facility).
 You won't meet the requirements to receive a reward if you are a consumer as it simply does not appear to be within the definition of a whistleblower.
 This is a shortcoming (as we would personally favor their inclusion) but it is excluded by the text adopted by Congress and signed by the President.